(Revised August 5, 2022)

 Section 3 Qualifications necessary to hold office in this organization are as follows:

-California State University policies require that the President and Treasurer maintain a minimum overall 2.0 grade point average each term and not be on probation of any kind.
-The President and Treasurer must be enrolled in at least six units (three units for graduate and credential students) each semester while holding office.
-Undergraduate students with over 150 semester units or 125 percent of the units required for a specific baccalaureate degree objective, whichever is greater, or graduate and credential students with over 50 semester units or 167 percent of the units required for the graduate or credential objective, whichever is greater, are ineligible to hold the office of President or Treasurer.
+California State University and San Diego State University policies require that the President and Treasurer must be matriculated at a CSU campus maintaining a minimum on campus term and cumulative 2.0 grade point average (GPA), are in good standing, and must not be on academic, disciplinary or administrative probation.
+The President and Treasurer must be enrolled in at least six units each semester while holding office.
+Graduate and credential officers must earn 3 semester units per term while holding office.
+Undergraduate students are allowed to earn a maximum of 150 semester units or 125 percent of the units required for a specific baccalaureate degree objective, whichever is greater.
+Graduate and credential students are allowed to earn a maximum of 50 semester units or 167 percent of the units required for the graduate or credential objective, whichever is greater.
+Students holding more than this number of units will no longer be eligible.

 Section 4 No member may hold more than one office.